-The planned Tripartite Free Trade Area (TFTA) – a zone that would be the largest free trade area in Africa and span across the continent’s three main regional economic communities (RECs) – is now set to launch in mid-December at the Tripartite Summit of Heads of State and Government in Cairo, Egypt.
+The largest free trade area in Africa, known as the Tripartite FTA (TFTA), which would span across the continent’s three main regional economic communities (RECs), is set to launch in mid-December at the Tripartite Summit of Heads of State and Government in Cairo, Egypt.

-This announcement was made at the end of a two-day meeting of the Tripartite Sectoral Committee of Ministers in Bujumbura, Burundi on 25 October.
+The announcement of the projected launch was made at the end of a two-day meeting of the Tripartite Sectoral Committee of Ministers in Bujumbura, Burundi on 25 October.

 The TFTA, once enacted, would bring together the East African Community (EAC), the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA).

 The TFTA project, also known as the Grand FTA, was originally endorsed at the Tripartite Summit of Heads of State and Government in Johannesburg in June 2011.
-That endorsement came three years after another tripartite summit in Uganda, where the Heads of State and Government of the respective RECs agreed on a “programme of harmonisation of trading arrangements amongst the three regional economic communities.”
+That endorsement came three years after another tripartite summit in Uganda, where the Heads of State and Government of the respective regional economic communities (RECs) agreed on a “programme of harmonisation of trading arrangements amongst the three regional economic communities.”

-Zimbabwean trade official Chiratidzo Iris Mabuwa, who chaired the Burundi ministerial meeting, urged delegations to now engage in “expedite[d] negotiations on trade-related areas, including trade in services, intellectual property, and competition policy” to enable the formal launch in mid-December.
+Zimbabwean trade official Chiratidzo Iris Mabuwa, who chaired the Burundi ministerial meeting, urged delegations to now engage in “expedite[d] negotiations on trade-related areas, including trade in services, intellectual property and competition policy.”

-Sources close to the negotiations have indicated that a post-signature implementation plan will be enacted immediately after the launch.
-This would include, among other elements, the finalisation of negotiations on outstanding areas of the TFTA Agreement - most likely Rules of Origin (RoO), trade remedies, and dispute settlement – along with the ratification of the Agreement by member states and the start of the implementation.
+Sources close to the negotiations indicated that immediately after the launch, a post-signature implementation plan will be introduced including, among other elements, the finalisation of negotiations on outstanding areas of the TFTA Agreement (most likely, rules or origin, trade remedies and dispute settlement), the ratification of the Agreement by the member states and the commencement of the implementation.

 Stepping stone for continental free trade